|Copyright © 2007

 money out.
 Then I told him some relatives of my friend--the deceased woman’s husband--would be sending a

-money.”
+for that money.”
 He agreed.
-When the package came, I told the cop I’d show him the contents later and he said never mind
+When the package came, I told the cop I’d show him the contents later and he said

-he didn’t want to know.
-His voice told me I needed to butter him up a little because we both knew he was over the
+never mind he didn’t want to know.
+His voice told me I needed to butter him up a little because we both knew he

-appreciated the extra money and said nothing.
-Because I let him know I was responsible for the little favor, he
+The cop appreciated the extra money and said nothing.
+Because I let him know I was responsible for the little

-became more friendly, but he was still cautious with me.
-By this time I was about the only friend the cop had.
+favor, he became more friendly, but he was still cautious with me.
+By this time I was about the only friend the cop

+had.
 Sometime back his real friends began telling the guy he was being too friendly with convicts.
-I couldn’t let that go on,
+I couldn’t let

-available.
+only person available.
 I had the guy right where I wanted him, for sure!
-It took time but you gotta develop a duck carefully if you
+It took time but you gotta develop a duck

 Turning the Duck into a Golden Goose